EngvallEmill/Data_structures/README.md

-# Datastrukturer
+# Data structures
-Implementationer av datastrukturer i språket C.
+Implementation of data structures in C.